happypeter/edocs/tesla.md

  - Cheap Is King
    - By using vertical integration, Musk already made rocket 100 times cheaper.
 He will do to cars the same, it doesn't need to be 100 times, five times cheaper will be changing the world.
 I want to put the software side aside.
 Just consider smart cars are simply much more sophisticated cars.
 Musk want to build it with much much lower cost.
 There are two ways you can make it really cheap to produce.
 Number one, use AI to automate the manufacturing.
 Number two, use the global collaboration power that the Internet has brought, think Amazon, Linux, Wikipedia.
 Why vertical integration is possible in car making industry today?
 It's because Internet brings the possibility of global collaboration with much, much higher efficiency.
 So to conclude, too swords Musk has in hand, AI and the Internet.
 Because I strongly believe the power of aI and th Internet.
 I know any industry will be changed  completely.
 Mask obviously  It's right now the Top in entrepreneur who can make most out of aI and internet.
 At the same time, people who don't trust Tesla have no faith in AI and internet.
+   - if Tesla really makes cheapest cars(puls battaries) with largest charging network, it means, tesla will beacome the cheapest way to move people or cargo from point a to b.
+Transportaion is a trillion dollar bussiness, if Tesla get the winner takes all position, profit will be huge.
+Of course, goverments want some kind of backup, and won't be happy to see one company control transportion, but being cheap is the most advanced competetive advantage that no one can resist.

 - the new era of monopoly is here
   - people won't use the second best search Engine or e-commerce platform